 Upskilling is learning additional skills or enhancing existing abilities in existing or new employees.
 It means teaching employees to take on various skills to close talent gaps in critical areas of your business.
 But it also involves getting employees on board with agreeing to a particular career path.

 Reskilling pushes employees on a lateral path of continuous learning.
 It’s about learning an entirely different set of skills and knowledge sets to have employees perform in significantly different areas of your business than their traditional training and experience.

 Benefits of Upskilling and Reskilling for Companies

-Our expected outlook in Canadian markets is that the worker shortage will continue to persist for at least the remainder of 2022.
+Our expected outlook in Canadian markets is that the worker shortage will continue to persist for some time.
 That makes the process of upskilling and reskilling particularly important in the face of a tight labour market.
 Companies across various sectors should consider keeping people in place even if they don’t have the right skills right now.
 From the likes of Amazon to MasterCard and Scandinavian Airlines, progressive companies are taking advantage of aggressive training programs to stay competitive in their respective industries and using these programs to alleviate their own worker shortages.

 While there are numerous benefits of upskilling and reskilling your workforce, in this article, we’ll discuss them in the context of how they can help ameliorate some of the woes associated with the labour shortage.